 Census and City Directory listings: The census can be accessed on-line through the Seattle Public Library.
 On the 9th and 10th floors of the downtown Seattle Library there are city directories which include a reverse-look-up of addresses.

-Coppage Realty: City directory listings show that from 1936 to 1951 Tom Coppage had his real estate office on Brooklyn Avenue in the University District.
-He later moved his office into one of Albert Balch’s commercial buildings at 8038 35th Ave NE.
-In the 1950s the Coppage family lived at 2562 NE 83rd Street in Wedgwood.
+Coppage Realty: In the 1950s the Coppage family lived at 2562 NE 83rd Street in Wedgwood.
+City directory listings show that from 1936 to 1951 Tom Coppage had his real estate office on Brooklyn Avenue in the University District.
+He later moved his office into one of Albert Balch’s commercial buildings at 8038 35th Ave NE which has since been torn down and replaced by townhouses.